SovereignCloudStack/k8s-cluster-api-provider/README.md

 might also need enhancements to handle this.
 Extending this is not hard and we're happy to hear from your use cases and take patches.

-However, we are currently investigating use helm templating for anything beyond the simple use cases instead, see next chapter.
+However, we are currently investigating to use helm templating for anything beyond the simple use cases instead, see next chapter.

 ## Advanced cluster templating with helm (Technical Preview)